felossj/sharp/README.md

 A: Contributions are not currently accepted.
 However, you are welcome to use and modify the code as needed.

 Q: Why does this fork not include all the features present in the original Sharp autoclicker?
 A: It is because i wanted to make it simpler and lighter.
+This clicker has 600 lines of code and is originally based on soda, which has 1300 lines

 ### Credits
 Credits to original developer [B4mb0u](https://github.com/B4mb0u/Sharp) for create the clicker

+Credits to fork developer [Dream23322](https://github.com/Dream23322/Soda-Autoclicker)

 Credits to ChatGPT for do new features